alex-pricinoc/readmark/README.md

 ### Features

-- Simple and clean interface with a mobile-first responsive design
+- Simple interface with a mobile-first responsive design
+- EPUB generation with Send-to-Kindle functionality and automatic daily/weekly digests
 - Basic bookmark management, tagging, bookmarklets
 - Import and export from and to Netscape Bookmark file
-- Send-to-Kindle functionality with automatic daily/weekly digests

 ## Installation